The pricing policy app allows you to define the discount that should be applied to a variant, based on its collection, price, stock levels and age.

-The 'Set to Percentage' rule will always run, and if it is the last rule then that rule will overrule the previous ones and set the product to have that percentage discount.
+The 'Apply Percentage Discount' rule will always run, and if it is the last rule then that rule will overrule the previous ones and set the product to have that percentage discount.

-The keep same rule works almost like the opposite - it means to keep the price as it currently is regardless of previous rules.
+The 'Don't Alter Price' rule works almost like the opposite - it means to keep the price as it currently is regardless of previous rules.
 It is usually used when you are applying a discount to your entire store, but want to keep one collection of items at full price (say new-in-stock).

 Products can be tagged if they match a rule.

 Each product in a group will only be tagged once by the last matching rule.

 If you want to tag a single product multiple times you need to create a new group.

 Removing a tag

 You may need to ensure that your products can only be tagged when they match a rule, but also untagged when they are no longer a match.

 For example you may have a rule that says tag everything in the